JiajunSong629/ood-generalization-via-composition/README.md

 # OOD Generalization via Composition

-This repository contains code necessary to reproduce the experiments and figures in the paper **"Out-of-Distribution Generalization via Composition: a lens through induction heads in Transformers".**
+This repository contains code necessary to reproduce the experiments and figures in the paper [**"Out-of-Distribution Generalization via Composition: a lens through induction heads in Transformers"**](https://www.pnas.org/doi/10.1073/pnas.2417182122).

 ## Usage